cbruegg/cbruegg.github.io/blog/2024-10-30-compose-compat.md

 Not updating is not an option - so how can we escape from this trap?

-As an Android dev, the solution is actually right before our eyes.
+As an Android developer, the solution is actually right before our eyes.
 For calling Android framework APIs, the Android SDK itself offers a way to call different APIs depending on the system version the app is running on.
 Code like the following is a frequent sight:

 ```kotlin